The Autobiography of a Super-Tramp: Publication history

-George Bernard Shaw had become interested in Davies, a literary unknown at the time, and had agreed to write a preface for the book, largely through the efforts of his wife Charlotte.
-It was only because of Shaw that Davies' contract with the publishers was re-written to allow the author to retain the serial rights, all rights after three years, royalties of fifteen per cent of selling price and a non-returnable advance of £25 (equivalent to £).
+George Bernard Shaw had become interested in Davies, a literary unknown at the time, and had agreed to write a preface for the book, largely through the efforts of Shaw's wife Charlotte.
+It was only because of Shaw that Davies' contract with the publishers was re-written to allow the author to retain the serial rights, all rights after three years, royalties of fifteen per cent of selling price and a non-returnable advance of £25 (equivalent to £ in 2017).
 Davies was also to be given a say on the style of all illustrations, advertisement layouts and cover designs.
 The original publisher, Duckworth and Sons, refused to accept these demands and so the book was placed instead with Fifield.
 Shaw was also instrumental in keeping the unusual title of the book, of which Davies himself was unsure, and which later proved to be controversial with some reviewers.

 The book was the third published by Davies, having been preceded by The Soul's Destroyer (1905) and New Poems (1907).
 The 1920 edition of the book concludes with five poems selected by Davies from The Soul's Destroyer.